 Never Won Anything Anywhere.

-By far the best thing for me about working at the Collegiate Sports store in the Yorkdale Shopping Mall was most of my co-workers were a lot like myself.
+By far the best thing for me while working at the Collegiate Sports store in the Yorkdale Shopping Mall was that most of my co-workers were a lot like myself.
 We were all crazy about sports and we were all around the same age.

 Well maybe they were not as fanatical about hockey as I was, but for the most part sports were a big part of our daily lives.

 The group had been established long before I started working at the store back in August 1979.
 Right from the start I was determined to become part of the weekly hockey games they constantly talked about.
-Bruce, as far as I could gather was the leader.
-He seemed to be the guy the others followed.
-I figured it would eventually be up to Bruce if I was ever going to get my shot playing in their weekly Saturday night games at Forest Hill Arena.
+Bruce, as far as I could gather was the leader and he seemed to be the guy the others all followed.
+I figured it would eventually be up to Bruce if I was ever going to get my shot at playing in their weekly Saturday night games at Forest Hill Arena.
 Bruce always seemed interested in having me skate with his boys.
 However, I would have to wait for my turn.

 "My time will come" he would always say.